 Japan, New Zealand, and South Africa classify it as safe for use.
 Even nations with strict herbal regulations typically exempt lemon balm from restrictions.
 Health authorities globally include it on approved botanical lists.

-This widespread acceptance reflects the herb’s gentle nature and extensive safety record.
-Lemon balm maintains legal status even in concentrated forms or when included in smoking blends.
+This widespread acceptance reflects the herb’s gentle nature and centuries-long safety record.
+Lemon balm maintains its legal status even in concentrated forms or when included in smoking blends.
+Whether you prefer brewing tea or adding it to your herbal smoking mix, you can enjoy this versatile plant without legal concerns.

 Check local municipal regulations before outdoor cultivation, though common herbs like lemon balm rarely face restrictions.